-Borusan Port Facility coastal facility operating permit has been renewed until 06.2023 within the scope of Regulations on Procedures and Principles Regarding Provision of Operating Permit to Coastal Facilities, published in Official Gazette no. 26438 on 18/2/2007.
+Borusan Port Facility Coastal Facility Operation Permit has been renewed within the scope of the Regulation on Procedures and Principles for Granting Operation Permits to Coastal Facilities published in the Official Gazette dated 18/2/2007 and numbered 26438.
+TYUB has been renewed until 27.05.2025.